yigechen17/HawaiiTravelingData/README.md

 ### 1. Question

 We are interested in Hawaii as our travel destination for our summer or spring break.
-As the tourism of Hawaii is well developed, we believe there should be enough data collected that can help us to explore the development of the tourism of Hawaii.
+As the tourism of Hawaii is well developed, we believe there should be enough data collected that can help us to explore the development of the tourism of Hawaii. w

 Here we come up with three questions: